cite-architecture/cite-services-spec/texts-specification.md

 | `/texts/previous/{URN}` | retrieve node preceding {URN}                     | (possibly empty, ordered) list of citable nodes                             |
 | `/texts/next/{URN}`     | retrieve node following {URN}                     | (possibly empty, ordered) list of citable nodes                                |

+> I'd like one further request:  `texts/version` giving the version of the services specification implemented.
+Specifications should be identified with semantic versioning.
+When we get to an iniital release, we would begin with `1.0.0`.

 When the value `{URN}` identifies a single citable node, the requests `texts`, `texts/previous` and `texts/next` will each return 0 or 1 citable node.